Frequently Asked Questions

 What is the Convergent Catholic Communion (CCC)?

-The CCC (www.convergentcatholics.com) is a communion of open and affirming churches and ministries within the Convergence and Independent Catholic movements.
+The CCC (www.convergentcatholics.com) is a communion of affirming churches and ministries within the Convergence and Independent Catholic movements.
 We bring together the major historic streams of Christian tradition; we are Evangelical (Gospel-focused), Charismatic (Spirit-filled), and Sacramental (Liturgy-based).
 In addition, unlike most Convergent Christians, we are an open, affirming, and grace-filled Communion believing that Christ’s love and ministry are open to all - regardless of anyone’s denominational background, political party, class, race, gender, sexual orientation, or age.
 We are all one in Christ (1 Corinthians 12:12-14, Galatians 3:26-28, Colossians 3:11).
+While Companions of the Holy Spirit is ecumenical, we are a covenanted member of the CCC.